 Software project quality assessment raises two problems.
-First, software quality metrics, for example as proposed in the ISO 9126 standard [ISO03], are often defined for individual software components (i.e., methods, classes, etc.) and cannot be easily transposed to higher abstraction levels (i.e., packages or entire systems).
+First, software quality metrics, for example as proposed in the ISO 9126 standard [12], are often defined for individual software components (i.e., methods, classes, etc.) and cannot be easily transposed to higher abstraction levels (i.e., packages or entire systems).
 To evaluate a project, one needs to aggregate these metrics' results.
 Second, quality characteristics should be computed as a combination of several metrics.
-For example Changeability in part I of ISO 9126 is defined as "the capability of the software product to enable a specified modification to be implemented" [ISO03].
-This sub-characteristic may be associated with several metrics, such as number of Source Lines Of Code (SLOC), cyclomatic complexity, number of methods per class, and inheritance depth (DIT).
+For example Changeability in part I of ISO 9126 is defined as 'the capability of the software product to enable a specified modification to be implemented' [12].
+This subcharacteristic may be associated with several metrics, such as number of source lines of code (SLOC), cyclomatic complexity, number of methods per class, and inheritance depth (DIT).

 Thus, combining the low-level metric values of all the individual components of a project can be understood in two ways.
-First, for a given component, one needs to compose the results of all the individual quality metrics considered, e.g., SLOC and cyclomatic complexity.
+First, for a given component, one needs to compose the results of all the individual quality metrics considered, for example, SLOC and cyclomatic complexity.
 Second, for a given quality characteristic, be it an individual metric or a composed characteristic as Changeability, one needs to aggregate the results of all components into one high level value.
-Both operations result in information loss to gain a more abstract understanding: either individual metrics values are lost in the composed results, or the quality evaluation of individual components is lost in the evaluation of the aggregation.
+Both operations result in information loss to gain a more abstract understanding: either individual metrics values are